yakaolife/YKCoreDataStore/README.md

 # YKCoreDataStore
-A Core Data sample with some helper functions, and IMHO good and easy-to-use structure.<br>
+A Core Data sample with some helper functions.<br>
 Mainly for personal study & exploration.

 ###TODO: